CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 xxx fix this up nicely

-## remember they have already read the Manual !!!
+## For Learners Who Have Already Read The Manual !!!
+Or Revised, up to but not necessarily including Reporting.

 ## Table of Contents (Short)
 {: .no_toc}